 What Makes A Divorce So Expensive?

-How A Divorce Can Become Expensive
+How a Divorce Can Become So Expensive

-The truth is that divorce is hard, and each party involved wants to do the best they can to protect themselves and the things that they value.
+Divorce is hard, and each party involved wants to do the best they can to protect themselves and the things that they value.
 If the parties believe that they can stay peaceful but are having trouble finalizing some issues, mediation can be a great option.
 A mediator acts as a neutral third party to help divorcing parties discuss and reach agreements on all sorts of matters.
-Another great option is collaborative practice.
-In this option, both parties each have their own divorce lawyer, and all four individuals get together in meetings to discuss and settle on the terms of the divorce.
-If at any point is this process an agreement cannot be reached, it ends and the parties will go to court to settle.
+Mediation might not go without some moments of tension, but divorcing parties who are willing to communicate and work together to reach agreements, this option can be a great way to handle a divorce that can help to keep costs down.

-If divorcing parties can find a way to communicate clearly, they may have more success in settling disputes and reducing divorce costs for everyone involved.
-Using an application like the OurFamilyWizard® website can help co-parents improve communication and make it easier to handle parenting issues on their own.
-The application is comprised of several tools that allow parents to input the details of their parenting plan–including the parenting schedule, expense responsibility agreements, shared forms and files, and more–and maintain a shared log of communication in regards to everything related to raising their kids.
 If parents are working with someone such as a lawyer or mediator, they can each grant those individuals access to work with them directly through the website.
-Courts across the United States and Canada are ordering the use of the OurFamilyWizard® website, but you don't need a court order to get started.
+Courts across the United States and Canada are ordering the use of the OurFamilyWizard website, but you don't need a court order to get started.
 Many parents choose to use these tools to keep their information organized and well documented.
-Co-parents may quickly find that by using these tools, their chances of reaching agreements on their own improves which can mean significant savings on lawyers fees and court costs.
+Co-parents may quickly find that by using these tools, their chances of reaching agreements on their own improves, which can mean significant savings on lawyers fees and court costs.